erdeno/ai-system-engineering-project/README.md

 - Stylish UI with emojis reflecting sentiment.
 - Clean and modern 2-panel layout for results.

+You can see our [MLFlow](https://dagshub.com/ramin.kazemi91/AIproject.mlflow/#/experiments/0/runs/f0e4f255749f4d138e33e4afa1bc8ac8) metrics in your browser.

 ---

 ## ⚙️ Setup Instructions